 Contraception & Pre-conception Advice

-Sarah and the Practice Nurses are able to offer advice and information on a variety of methods of contraception and give you advice if you are thinking of starting a family.
+Sarah and the GP’s are able to offer advice and information on a variety of methods of contraception and give you advice if you are thinking of starting a family.
 If you would prefer you can also book a routine pre-bookable appointment with a doctor to discuss this.
 Some of the methods of contraception we are able to offer within the practice are:

 - Depo injections – This is injected every 12 weeks by the nurse.
 The first injection is usually given within five days of your period starting.
 Once it has been injected the contraceptive effect cannot be reversed until the 12 weeks is up.
 Make sure that you keep your appointment for your next injection.
 If you are late going back for your next injection it may no longer be working and you may be at risk of getting pregnant.

-- Coils – The coil is a small device that is put into a woman’s uterus by Dr Martin and Sarah the practice nurse.
+- Coils – The coil is a small device that is put into a woman’s uterus by Dr Martin or the practice nurse.
 It is made from plastic and contains progestogen hormone, it works for five years before it needs replacing.
 It is more than 99% effective.
 This means that less than 1 women in 100 who use the coil will become pregnant each year.
 (Compare this to when no contraception is used.
 More than 80 in 100 sexually active women who do not use contraception become pregnant within one year.)

 - Advantages: Once it is inserted you can forget about contraception for five years.
 It does not interfere with sex, periods usually get lighter, less painful and often stop.
 Fertility returns as soon as it is removed.
 The coil is often used as a treatment for heavy periods, even in women who do not actually need contraception.
 It is also used as a treatment for endometriosis and fibroids.

-- How is it fitted: You will first need an appointment with Dr Martin or Sarah the practice nurse to make sure this form of contracption is suitable for you and to take swabs.
+- How is it fitted: You will first need an appointment with Dr Martin or the practice nurse to make sure this form of contraception is suitable for you and to take swabs.
 The fitting is usually done towards the end of a period or shortly after.
 You will need to have a vaginal examination.
 The doctor will pass a small instrument into your uterus to check its size and position.
 An IUS is then fitted.
 You will be taught how to feel the threads of the IUD so you can check it is in place.
 It is best to check the threads regularly, for example, once a month just after a period.
 If it is fitted within seven days after the start of a period then it is immediately effective as a contraceptive.
 If it is fitted after the 7th day then you need to use other forms of contraception such as condoms for seven days.

 - Implants – the contraceptive implant is a small tube that is put under the skin.
 It contains a progestogen hormone.
 This is a tube 40 mm long and 2 mm wide (about the size of a hair grip).
 The progestogen hormone in the implant is released slowly into the bloodstream at a steady rate.
 The progestogen works mainly by stopping ovulation (the release of the egg from the ovary).
 It is more than 99% effective.